 Pick A Place

-It’s time to get out your bucket list and pick where you want to go.
 Do some research on Pinterest and write down places that grab your attention.
-Get together with your ILP group and see where everyone else wants to go and then narrow it down.
+Get together with your ILP group, see where everyone else wants to go, then narrow it down.
 You've also got tips from ILP alumni who taught before you and can tell you the places they loved most.

 Plan Your Transport